What's a Story Quilt?

 St Lawrence County Historical Association

-World War II era local quilt
+World War II Rememberance Quilt

 From Skirball Cultural Center Exhibit "Discover the extraordinary stories behind three hundred years of American quilts.
 Fabric of a Nation: American Quilt Stories features works by more than forty artists.
 Fabric of a Nation illuminates the unique capacity quilts have to tell stories and convey a sense of humanity.
 Whether produced as works of art or utilitarian objects, their tactile, intricate mode of creation and traditional use in the home impart deeply personal narratives of their makers and offer an intimate picture of American life."